Q: What types of payment does Christ Clinic accept?

 Q: Will Christ Clinic help with the cost of my medications?

-A: As much as possible, we prescribe generic low cost medications.
-If a generic is not available and the medication is needed, we sign uninsured patients up for the Medication Assistance Program through the pharmaceutical companies.
+A: As much as possible, we order generic low cost medications.
+If a generic is not available and the medication is needed, we sign patients up for the Medication Assistance Program through the pharmaceutical companies.
 If you do not qualify for this program or there is not a program available for your specific medication, you will need to purchase the medication at the pharmacy of your choice.
 From time to time there are samples available for these medications but this is not a consistent supply and samples are generally used initially to see if the medication is going to be an appropriate choice.
 We are not able to help non-patients with their medication needs-this is for our patients only.

 Q: How much does it cost to be seen at Christ Clinic?